Robert Harward

-Robert Stiles Harward, Jr. (born 1956), known as Bob Harward, is a retired United States Navy SEAL and a former Deputy Commander of the United States Central Command, under the leadership command of General James Mattis.
-After working as a Chief Executive at Lockheed Martin for eight years, he joined Shield AI as Executive Vice President for International Business and Strategy.
-He also served as the Deputy Commander of U.S. Joint Forces Command and previously commanded Combined Joint Interagency Task Force 435.
+Robert Stiles Harward Jr. (born 1956) is a retired United States Navy SEAL and a former Deputy Commander of the United States Central Command, under the leadership command of General James Mattis.
+After working as a chief executive at Lockheed Martin's Middle East business division for eight years, he joined Shield AI as executive vice president for International Business and Strategy.
+He served as the Deputy Commander of U.S. Joint Forces Command and commanded Combined Joint Interagency Task Force 435.

 After the resignation of Michael T. Flynn, U.S. President Donald Trump offered him the position of National Security Advisor on February 14, 2017.
-He declined the President's offer on February 16.
+He declined the offer on February 16.
 While Harward cited family commitments as his reason for refusing the role, news sources reported that Harward was unable to agree with Trump over his scope to make his own appointments to his team.

 Early life and education

-Harward was born into a Navy family in Newport, Rhode Island.
+Harward was born into a U.S. Navy family in Newport, Rhode Island.
 During his teenage years, Harward's father advised the pre-revolutionary Iranian military and the family lived in Tehran, Iran.
-While attending Tehran American School, Harward played sports against Iranian basketball, wrestling, and track teams; as well as other Tehran American School and International School football teams, was popular with his classmates and became familiar with the people and culture of Iran.
+While attending Tehran American School, Harward played on many teams, including basketball, wrestling, track, and Tehran American School and International School football teams.
+Harward was said to be popular with his classmates and became familiar with the people and culture of Iran.
 He graduated from the Tehran American School in Iran in 1974.
-He speaks Farsi.
+Harward speaks Persian.
 He graduated from the Naval Academy Preparatory School in Newport, and then received his bachelor's degree from the United States Naval Academy in 1979.

 Harward is also a graduate of the College of Naval Command and Staff at the Naval War College as well as the Armed Forces Staff College.
 He served as a federal executive fellow at RAND, and completed the Foreign Policy Program (Seminar XXI) at the Massachusetts Institute of Technology (MIT).